Irrigation in India

-Irrigation in India helps improve food security, reduce dependence on monsoons, improve agricultural productivity and create rural job opportunities.
+Irrigation in India helps improve food security, reduces dependence on monsoons, improves agricultural productivity and creates rural job opportunities.
 Dams used for irrigation projects help produce electricity and transport facilities, as well as provide drinking water supplies to a growing population, control floods and prevent droughts.

 History

-Ancient India
+Ancient India (Prachina Bharat)

 The earliest mentions of irrigation are found in Rigveda chapters 1.55, 1.85, 1.105, 7.9, 8.69 and 10.101.
 The Veda mentions only well-style irrigation, where kupa and avata wells once dug are stated to be always full of water, from which varatra (rope strap) and cakra (wheel) pull kosa (pails) of water.
 This water was, state the Vedas, led into surmi susira (broad channels) and from there into khanitrima (diverting channels) into fields.

 Later, the 4th-century BCE Indian scholar Pāṇini, mentions tapping several rivers for irrigation.
 The mentioned rivers include Sindhu, Suvastu, Varnu, Sarayu, Vipas and Chandrabhaga.
 Buddhist texts from the 3rd century BCE also mention irrigation of crops.
 Texts from the Maurya Empire era (3rd century BCE) mention that the state raised revenue from charging farmers for irrigation services from rivers.

 Patanjali, in Yogasutra of about the 4th century CE, explains a technique of yoga by comparing it to "the way a farmer diverts a stream from an irrigation canal for irrigation".
 In Tamil Nadu, the Grand Anicut (canal) across the Kaveri river was implemented in the 3rd century CE, and the basic design is still used today.

 Medieval era

 The most widespread irrigation system in India was undertaken in India in the medieval period by the Sultanate rulers.
-Firoz Shah Tughlaq (1309-1388) built the most extensive canal irrigation system around the Indo-Gangetic doab and the region west of the river Yamuna in the fourteenth century.
+Firoz Shah Tughlaq (1309–1388) built the most extensive canal irrigation system around the Indo-Gangetic doab and the region west of the river Yamuna in the fourteenth century.
 These canals provided vast resources of water to agricultural lands in northern India as well as vital supplies of water to urban and rural settlements.
 These irrigation projects were continued by the subsequent rulers of northern India, particularly the Mughal rulers till the early eighteenth century.
 The British built the colonial canal networks on these medieval canal systems.